-March 2019
+October 2019

-2018 saw a substantial increase in arrivals along the Western Mediterranean route, with over 65,000 irregular arrivals.
-In response, the EU stepped up its activities with partner countries.
-Along other migratory routes, the European Union has put in place an integrated approach in its migration policy, taking into account the "whole of the route".
-This involves saving and protecting people's lives at sea; tackling irregular migration; fighting the business of smugglers and traffickers, through close cooperation with partner countries and international organisations; supporting migrants and refugees along the route; and creating legal pathways and economic opportunities as alternatives to irregular migration.
-To take cooperation with partners even further, the same integrated approach is now being applied to the Western Mediterranean route.
+In 2019, the total number of arrivals to Spain via the Western Mediterranean route decreased substantially (47%) in comparison to 2018.
+This change reflects the effectiveness of efforts made by the EU, in close cooperation with Morocco and Spain.
+The European Union has implemented an integrated approach in its migration policy, across all migratory routes.
+This involves saving and protecting people's lives at sea; tackling irregular migration; fighting the business model of smugglers and traffickers, supporting migrants and refugees along the route; and creating legal pathways and economic opportunities as alternatives to irregular migration.
+This is done in close and mutually beneficial cooperation with partner countries and international organizations.